19925 Stevens Creek Boulevard, Suite 100

 Page 5 / 5

-We hope that you will accept our offer.
+We hope that you will accept our offer to join the Company.
 You may indicate your agreement with these terms and accept this offer by signing and dating both the enclosed duplicate original of this Agreement and the enclosed Proprietary Information and Inventions Agreement and returning them to me.
 This offer, if not accepted, will expire at the close of business on May 9, 2013.
 As required by law, your employment with the Company is contingent upon your providing legal proof of your identity and authorization to work in the United States.

 |Very truly yours,|